-Patna Family Court – Mutual Consent Divorce, Patna District
+Patna Family Court – Mutual Consent Divorce, Patna University Campus

 The Patna Family Court handles matrimonial matters for Patna District from the District Court complex at Kunwar Singh Road, Patna University Campus.
-It is the filing court for couples residing in Kankarbagh, Rajendra Nagar, Boring Road, Danapur, Gandhi Nagar, and the broader Patna metropolitan area.
-Appeals from this court go to the Patna High Court — one of the oldest in the country.
-This page covers jurisdiction, the process, the waiver route, and how cases are handled where one spouse is outside Bihar.
+Couples from Kankarbagh, Rajendra Nagar, Boring Road, Danapur, Gandhi Nagar, and the broader Patna metropolitan area file here.
+The Patna High Court — established in 1916, one of the oldest in India — sits in the city itself and handles appeals from this court, making the appellate route genuinely accessible.
+This page covers jurisdiction, the filing process, settlement considerations for Patna's government-service-heavy profile, and how cases proceed where one spouse is outside Bihar or abroad.

 Jurisdiction

 Mutual consent divorce petitions are filed here where the couple last resided together, where the marriage was solemnized, or where the wife currently resides within Patna District.
-The court serves the full Patna District — the state capital and its surrounding areas.
+The court serves Patna District — the state capital and its surrounding talukas.
+For the full statutory framework governing mutual consent divorce, see our mutual divorce in India guide.

 Areas under Patna Family Court